xShirase/local-alex/README.md

 ## 💡 Overview

 The system acts as an intelligent assistant that:
-- Accepts input from browser, CLI, voice, or API
+- Accepts input from browser, CLI, voice, API, or Telegram
 - Differentiates between **personal** and **work** contexts
 - Uses **local LLMs** where possible, **API fallback** where necessary
 - Delegates execution (e.g., sending a calendar invite) to **n8n**